peterchondro/OD-evaluation-tool/README.md

 ## Notes

 This README provides instructions for using the Dataset Evaluation Tool.
 Follow the steps carefully to analyze and evaluate your dataset effectively.
+You can use sample data in drive-download-20230801T084518Z-001 for your test and to get to know the right format.

 ---